 Lalaloopsy provides examples of:

 - A Dog Named Dog: In the webisodes, the girls refer to their pets by their animal names.
 Pillow refers to her pet as "Sheep", Crumbs refers to hers as "Mouse", and so on.

 - All Girls Like Ponies: Close enough - Spot Splatter Splash has a pet zebra while Lady Stillwaiting has a unicorn.
-Also, in a spin-off line called Lala-Oopsies, there are 2 brand new pony characters, Tea Biscuit, and Scone, along with two pegasi, Macadamia and Almond, and two unicorns, Hazelnut and Cashew.
+In the Lala-Oopsies spin-off line, there are 2 brand new pony characters, Tea Biscuit and Scone, along with two pegasi, Macadamia and Almond, and two unicorns, Hazelnut and Cashew.

-- Chromosome Casting: The whole entire cast is made up of females.
+- Chromosome Casting: Almost the entire cast is made up of females.